Engineering Advisory Council

 Co-founder and CEO

 Karen Arnold co-founded Nanocopoeia after serving as founder and CEO of Education Platform Group (SchoolExtra).
 With an extensive track record of growing technology businesses and moving products and technologies into commercial scale operations, Ms. Arnold is an expert in turn-around consulting, business development, corporate partnering, technology commercialization, corporate finance, strategy planning and implementation, operations development and start-up, research and engineering.
 Ms. Arnold has worked with technology businesses in industries as diverse as medical devices, biotechnology, information technology and industrial manufacturing.
-She holds a B.S. in electrical engineering and master's degrees in business administration and manufacturing operations.
+She holds a B.S. in electrical engineering from MSU and master's degrees in business administration and manufacturing operations from University of St. Thomas.

 Chief Executive Officer